Zekfoo/gbaHD-AIO-Shield/README.md

 ## Programming the Arduino

 The Arduino is used to interface between the SNES controller port and the GBA for button inputs and the reset function.
 It also interfaces with the Spartan Edge Accelerator for on-screen display controls.
-Upload the sketch from \<sketch location\>.
+Upload this [sketch](https://github.com/Zekfoo/gbaHD-AIO-Shield/blob/main/controller/controller.ino).

 By default, the button combos are L+R+X+Y to toggle the OSD, and L+R+START+SELECT to reset the GBA.
 This can be configured by modifying the `` `define`` macros in the Arduino sketch.